jlmelville/sneer/docs/references.md

 (pp. 119-128).
 http://dx.doi.org/10.1007/978-3-319-46675-0_14

-Not implemented in `sneer`, but advocates a similar approach to HSSNE, although unfortunately the authors seem unaware of that publication.
-Also, they are too modest to give their method a snappy name, so I have dubbed it Inhomogeneous t-SNE or "it-SNE" (unless you really prefer "t-SNE-wIDoF').
-One of the main differences is that the degree of tail-heaviness is allowed to vary per-point in the output kernel, and these values are optimized simultaneously with the output coordinates, rather than being fixed by the user.

 #### Weighted Symmetric Stochastic Neighbor Embedding (ws-SNE)
 Yang, Z., Peltonen, J., & Kaski, S. (2014).
 Optimization equivalence of divergences improves neighbor embedding.